barefootfunk/holyspacebaby/src/visions/mirror-hole.md

 mindChoice: Unknowable
 chaosChoice: Hideous
 ---
-Excuse me, little baby.
-What do I look like?
+Excuse me, little one.
+If it's not too much trouble.... um... what do I look like?